 Meaghan Calcari Campbell

 Program Officer, Marine Conservation

-Meaghan’s primary work focuses on bringing together diverse interests in British Columbia and Canada to ensure the protection and resilience of ocean ecosystems and coastal communities.
+Meaghan’s grantmaking promotes the protection and resilience of ocean ecosystems and coastal communities.

+Meaghan Calcari Campbell